 The published data from the 2006 Census is used to confirm the population total for the Local Plan area.
-The figure for Clonegal Town area is 280 persons.
-This figure represents an increase of 20% in population since 2002 census.
-This growth rate and local development, mean the population will probably reach 400 persons during the Plan period.
+The official figure for Hacketstown Area is over 1100 persons.
+This figure represents a small increase of 4% in population since 2002.